Complexity Classes of Equivalence Problems Revisited: Evidence for Separation

 \begin{defn}\orig Let $L \in \cc{NP}$.
 For each $a$ let $W(a)$ denote the set of $a$'s witnesses; without loss of generality, by padding if necessary, assume that $W(a) \subseteq \Sigma^{n}$ for some $n$.
 The language $L$ has \definedWord{groupy witnesses} if there are functions $\text{mul},\text{gen},\text{dec} \in \cc{FP}$ such that for each $a \in L$: \begin{enumerate} \item let $G(a) = \set{x \in \Sigma^{n} : \text{dec}(a,x) = 1}$; then for all $x,y \in G(a)$, defining $xy^{-1} \defeq \text{mul}(a,x,y)$ gives a group structure to $G(a)$; \item $\text{gen}(a)=(g_{1}, g_{2}, \dotsc, g_{k})$ is a generating set for $G(a)$; and \item $W(a)$ is a subgroup of $G(a)$, or a subgroup less the identity. \end{enumerate} \end{defn}

 The following results are corollaries to the proof, rather than to the result, of Theorem~\ref{thm:BQP/RP}.

 \begin{cor}\orig If $\Kershort = \Eqshort$ and a language $L \in \cc{NP}$ has groupy witnesses in a family $\mathcal{G}$ of groups, then $L$ Cook-reduces to the hidden subgroup problem for the family $\mathcal{G}$.
-Briefly: $L \leq_{T}^{P} HSP(\mathcal{G})$. \end{cor}
+Briefly: $L \leq_{T}^{P} \lang{HSP}(\mathcal{G})$. \end{cor}

-\begin{proof} Let $L \in \cc{NP}$, let $W$ and $G$ be as in the definition of groupy witnesses, and let $V$ be a polynomial-time verifier for $L$ such that the witnesses accepted by $V$ on input $a$ are exactly the strings in $W(a)$.
+\begin{proof} Let $L \in \cc{NP}$, let $W$, $G$, $\text{dec}$, $\text{mul}$, and $\text{gen}$ be as in the definition of groupy witnesses, and let $V$ be a polynomial-time verifier for $L$ such that the witnesses accepted by $V$ on input $a$ are exactly the strings in $W(a)$.
 Then the equivalence relation

-is in $\cc{PEq}$, since membership in $G(a)$ can be decided in polynomial time by the algorithm $\text{dec}$ guaranteed in the definition of groupy witnesses, and $xy^{-1}$ can be computed by the polynomial-time algorithm $\text{mul}$ guaranteed in the definition of groupy witnesses.
+is in $\cc{PEq}$, since $xy^{-1}$ can be computed by the polynomial-time algorithm $\text{mul}$ guaranteed in the definition of groupy witnesses.
 By hypothesis, $R_{L}$ has a complete invariant $f$.
 The function $f$, the function $\text{mul}$, and the generating set $\text{gen}(a)$ are a valid instance of the hidden subgroup problem.
 If $a \notin L$, then $f$ is injective, and the hidden subgroup is trivial.
 If $a \in L$, then the hidden subgroup is $W(a)$.
-Therefore $L$ reduces to the hidden subgroup problem. \end{proof}
+Conversely, if the hidden subgroup is trivial, then either $a \notin L$ or the identity of the group is a witness that $a \in L$, which can be easily checked.
+Hence $L$ reduces to the hidden subgroup problem. \end{proof}

-\begin{cor}\orig If $\Kershort = \Eqshort$ and the language $L$ has Abelian groupy witnesses, then $L \in \cc{BQP}$. \end{cor}
+\begin{cor}\orig If $\Kershort = \Eqshort$ and the language $L$ has abelian groupy witnesses, then $L \in \cc{BQP}$. \end{cor}